SilentzYo/competitive-programming/README.md

-just all of my previous CP submitions/problems
+compilation of my cp progress